StanbrookBuyer/ES-631-Envirometrics/Week 4/R-time-series-decomposition/r_tutorial.md

 data = read.csv('portal_timeseries.csv', stringsAsFactors = FALSE)
 head(data)
 ```
 This is a data file that we will be using for the next few weeks.
-This data is from my field site in Arizona.
-At my field site, called the Portal Project, we monitor rodents, plants, and weather.
+This data is from a field site in Arizona.
+The field site, called the Portal Project, rodents, plants, and weather are monitored.
 I've given you data here for each of these components: rodent abundance, precipitation amount in mm, and the plant data I've given you is actually NDVI, which is a measure of greenness that comes from satellites.
 This data is given in a format where each data point is associated with a specific month.
 Our data is not collected exactly a month apart, but this approach requires regularly collected data, so I've fudged things to make this data fit the constraints of this approach.
 You'll see that I have a date column that is not in the international date format.
 The first column is just a row index that I forgot to suppress when I made this file.

 ## Converting data to a format better suited for timeseries analyses
-As we talked about on Thursday, dates and times have their own rules for how they operate and to simplify working with time series data, many packages require the data to be loaded into special formats that help the computer recognize and work with the data correctly.
+As we talked about in week two, dates and times have their own rules for how they operate and to simplify working with time series data, many packages require the data to be loaded into special formats that help the computer recognize and work with the data correctly.
 We're going to be working with the fpp3 package which was written by forecasters to help teach and conduct forecasting. fpp3 is a metapackage, which is a package that bundles multiple packages together.
 Ethan may have you work with the individual packages more directly, but we're going to start by letting fpp3 make things easy for us as we learn.
 Fpp3 uses a special format called a tsibble.
 A tsibble is essentially a nicely formatted dataframe that is designed specifically for time series data.

 ```{r}
 library(fpp3)